ekamperi/ekamperi.github.io/_posts/2021-03-30-gaussian-process-regression.md

 \Sigma(x,x') = \sigma^2 \exp\left(-\frac{1}{2\ell^2}\|x-x'\|^2\right)
 $$

 The $$\ell$$ parameter determines the length of the "wiggles".
 Generally speaking, we won't be able to extrapolate more than $$\ell$$ units away from our data.
 Similarly, the variance $$\sigma^2$$ determines the average distance of our function from its mean value.
 In short, $$\ell, \sigma$$ circumscribe the horizontal and vertical "range" of the function.
+As you may have guessed, they are indeed hyperparameters (i.e., their values need to be set by you, they won't be inferred automatically by the algorithm).
 The following image shows various different kernels that can be used in GP and the derived GP priors.
 By the way, the same kernels are also used in Support Vector Machines (SVM).

 <p align="center">
  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/gaussian_process/kernels.png" alt="Various kernels">